neoncortex/bashed/README.md

 There are other functions that are used internally by the ones above:
 - editarg: parse the arguments of a file;
+- edithi: display text;
+- editimg: display images;
 - editpresent: display file contents;
 - editsyntax: set the syntax to be used;
-- hi: display text;
-- img: display images;